Buddhist Life Coaching with Anagārika Michael Turner | Anagārika Pasannacitta

 So Karma is just a single word for "Cause and Effect"?

 In short, Karma isn't what happens to you, Karma is what you do.
+And what you do, increases the probability (the cause) for related events to occur, making certain conditions (the effect) more likely to be experienced.

 Additionally, one of the results of a karmic action is that it has a distinctly behavioural effect on who we are: the things that we do, we tend to repeat again in the future; think of it like reinforcing a habit, a behavioural habit.
 The more we behave a certain way, the more likely we will behave in a similar way in the future.
 Knowing that, it's important to keep in mind that we have a powerful ability within ourselves to influence who we become tomorrow by being more mindful of how we behave today.
 This can get deep pretty quickly, but in brief, the more skilful and mindful that we become in our practice of kindness and mindfulness, the more we will tend to lean toward kinder thoughts, speech, and actions in the future; or conversely, the more we allow ourselves to respond to difficult people and challenging situations with impatience or frustration, the more we will tend to respond to all of life's stressors with the added stress of our own destructive negativity.
 And this is one of the reasons why meditation is so important, to create space between our motivations and our actions so we can make better decisions in real-time, rather than in retrospect.